Smulee/AstroPi2022-TingTarT/README.md

 ## What is this?

-This is a submition for Astro Pi: Mission Space Lab 2022 for team TingTarT with images, code and phase 3 repport
+This is a submition for Astro Pi: Mission Space Lab 2022 for team TingTarT with images, code and phase 3 report

 ***